Education Loan Interest Rate Comparison India: Banks vs NBFCs for Abroad Studies

 Processing time at nationalised banks is longer because documentation is more intensive.
 Property valuation, legal verification, and internal credit committee approvals all add time.
 Budget 4 to 8 weeks from first inquiry to sanction letter.

-The government’s Vidya Lakshmi portal aggregates nationalised bank schemes.
+The government’s PM Vidyalakshmi portal aggregates nationalised bank schemes.
 It is worth starting there to compare the specific scheme documents for each bank before walking into a branch.
+If you are unsure what paperwork each lender wants, the documents checklist by lender saves you a second branch visit.

 Private Sector Banks: Mid-Range Rates, Faster Process